Pulling Google

 The Reality – Small Businesses Have Trouble Making Big Splashes

-But maybe this is the way it should actually be.
-Is it possible that the way to get to the top of the rankings is to develop an actual plan on how we will make our websites popular – independent of the search engines?
-If we are able to create enough buzz about our website, then search engine rankings, although nice, suddenly become less of a focus.
+Is it possible that the way to get to the top of the rankings is to develop a plan for making our websites popular, independent of the search engines?
+If we can create enough buzz about our website, then search engine rankings, although nice, suddenly become less of a focus.

 Put Your Hand Down – Get Your Marketing Geared Up

-Google asks us millions of questions every day.
-Which website should they rank first for every topic that people ask about?
-Naturally, we want to raise our hands hoping that Google will call on us to answer their user’s needs.
+Naturally, we want to raise our hands, hoping that Google will call on us to answer their users’ needs.
 But in all reality, we need to put our hands down and start working.

-Your goal is to be successful independent of Google.
-Make your website buzz worthy and Google will eventually take notice.
+Your goal is to be successful, independent of Google.
+Make your website buzzworthy, and Google will eventually take notice.
 Google cannot ignore the demands of thousands of users.

-posted by Mark Daoust
+posted excerpts by Mark Daoust

 Comment (1)